grafana/tempo/docs/sources/tempo/configuration/_index.md

         # (default: 30m)
         [query_ingesters_until: <duration>]

+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not
+        # tempo_query_frontend_search_queries_within_slo_total is incremented if query
+        # completes in duration less than value of duration_slo
+        # This works in boolean OR with throughput_slo config,
+        # Query is within SLO if it returned within duration_slo seconds OR processed throughput_slo bytes/s data
+        [duration_slo: <duration> | default = 5s ]

+        # If set to a non-zero value, it's value will be used to decide if query is within SLO or not
+        # tempo_query_frontend_search_queries_within_slo_total is incremented if query
+        # throughput (data processed per second) more than value of throughput_slo
+        # This works in boolean OR with throughput_slo config,
+        # Query is within SLO if it returned within duration_slo seconds OR processed throughput_slo bytes/s data
+        [throughput_slo: <float> | default = 104857600 ]

     # Trace by ID lookup configuration
     trace_by_id:
         # The number of shards to split a trace by id query into.